quic-go/docs/content/docs/quic/client.md

 // 2.
 Dial another connection to the same server conn, err := tr.DialEarly(ctx, <server address>, tlsConf, <quic.Config>)
 // ... error handling
-// Check if 0-RTT is being used uses0RTT := conn.ConnectionState().Used0RTT
 // If 0-RTT was used, DialEarly returned immediately.
+// Otherwise, the handshake is performed, and DialEarly returns when the handshake completes.
-// Open a stream and send some application data in 0-RTT ... str, err := conn.OpenStream()
+// Open a stream and send some application data... str, err := conn.OpenStream()
 ```